vijaykvganaraju/my-website/README.md

 # my-website
-A website about my information, blogs, portifolio etc
+A website about my information, blogs, portfolio etc